Canacompost-Systems-Inc/integrated-computer/README.md

 4. `source venv/bin/activate` to start your virtual environment
 5. `pip install -r requirements.txt` to install all project dependencies
 6. `FLASK_ENV=development flask run --no-reload` to run the server in your terminal.
 The server will live update as you make code changes.
+7. If the above command does not work, try: `python3 wsgi.py`

 # Helpful docs
 1. [Flask Documentation](https://flask.palletsprojects.com/en/2.0.x/)